CIS Controls v8.1 for Small Business: How Canadian SMBs Can Build a Real Cybersecurity Program (2026)

 Is CIS Controls v8.1 free to use?

 Yes.
-The Center for Internet Security publishes CIS Controls v8.1 free under a Creative Commons license.
-The download includes the controls, safeguards, IG mappings, and the CIS Controls Self Assessment Tool.
-Operational cost (tooling, MSP, staff) is separate.
+The Center for Internet Security publishes CIS Controls v8.1 at no charge under a Creative Commons licence.
+The download includes all 18 Controls, the 153 Safeguards, the Implementation Group mappings, and the CIS Controls Self Assessment Tool.
+Cost for tooling, MSP delivery and staff time is separate.

 How is CIS v8.1 different from CIS v8?